 For approximately 2 years, Nicholas was assigned to support HSBC Invoice Finance to facilitate asset based lending transactions, routinely representing the bank in applications in the Queen’s Bench Division of the High Court.

 Throughout his career at the Bar, he has acted for banks, commercial lenders and businesses.
 He appears regularly in the High Court and sometimes the County Court.

 He advises on risk avoidance, provides opinions and drafts pleadings, gives guidance on disclosure exercises, interviews witnesses, liaises with experts and represents clients at mediation, in tribunals and in court.
 His experience includes:

-- obtaining an emergency worldwide freezing order on behalf of IG Markets Limited to prevent the dissipation of assets in Jordan;
+- obtaining emergency worldwide freezing orders to prevent the dissipation of assets

 Alternative Dispute Resolution

 - representing a financial advisor in a mediation with a mortgage provider

 - averting proceedings against companies on the verge of insolvency through negotiation

 - devising tailored solutions for corporate entities to limit the threat of litigation